MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/people-picker-adaptive-card.md

 |true _(multi select)_|A string composed of all the `AAD ID`s of the selected users concatenated with a 'comma'.|

 #### Preselection of People
-People Picker supports preselection of people in the control when creating and sending an Adaptive Card.
+People Picker supports preselection of people in the control, when creating and sending an Adaptive Card.
 `Input.ChoiceSet` supports the `value` property that is used to preselect a person.
 The format of this `value` property is the same as the submitted value format discussed in data submission section.
 To preselect a person in the control, specify the `AAD ID` of the person as the `value`.
 To preselect multiple people, such as `isMultiSelect` is `true`, specify a comma-separated string of `AAD ID`s.